Causes of Jaundice and a High Bilirubin Level (Hyperbilirubinemia)

 - Information about cirrhosis of the liver from WebMD

 - Newborn jaundice from the National Institutes of Health

-- Facts about neonatal jaundice from Medscape
+- Facts about infant jaundice from the Mayo Clinic

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.